Clarksville, Arkansas: Education

 The Arkansas Cumberland College opened on 8 September 1891 in Clarksville.
 The privately founded educational institution was renamed the College of the Ozarks in 1920 and became the University of the Ozarks in 1987.
 The University of the Ozarks is a private, liberal arts based university affiliated with the Presbyterian Church (USA).

-Clarksville Schools is the city's public school district.
+Clarksville School District is the city's public school district.
 Its mascot is a panther.
 The school colors are red and white.
 The school system is broken up into six different categories: Primary (K-1), Elementary (2nd-3rd), Intermediate (4th-5th), Middle (6th-7th), Junior High (8th-9th), and High School (10th-12th).

 In 2011, Clarksville became the first school district in the state of Arkansas to issue every student in the 7th through 12th grades their own take home laptop computer.
 In 2022, Intermediate, 4th grade and 5th grade, were introduced to the school district.

 The Clarksville School District has a graduation rate of over 92%.